Modern Go idioms

 11go test -run TestCount -count=1 -v -count=1

-And testing flags must be prefixed with -test.
+Testing flags must be prefixed with -test..

 1go test -c -o hellotest